-Managed by HAProxy
+Managed by HAProxy.

 Controller Manager Server

-One instance is elected as a cluster leader at a time
+One instance is elected as a cluster leader at a time.

-Balances load between API master endpoints
+Balances load between API master endpoints.

 OpenShift Container Platform creates nodes from a cloud provider, physical systems, or virtual systems.
 Kubernetes interacts with node objects that are a representation of those nodes.
 The master uses the information from node objects to validate nodes with health checks.
 A node is ignored until it passes the health checks, and the master continues checking nodes until they are valid.
-The Kubernetes documentation has more information on node management.
+The Kubernetes documentation has more information on node statuses and management.

 Administrators can manage nodes in an OpenShift Container Platform instance using the CLI.
 To define full configuration and security options when launching node servers, use dedicated node configuration files.